 Research

-Our federally-funded Sexual Toxicity After Radiotherapy (STAR) program’s mission is to transform our understanding of the impacts of radiotherapy on sexual function, including arousal and orgasm, in women, LGB and gender-expansive cancer patients across the lifespan.
+Our federally-funded Sexual Toxicity After Radiotherapy (STAR) program’s mission is to transform our understanding of the impacts of radiotherapy on sexual function, including arousal and orgasm, in female cancer patients across the lifespan, with a special focus on the menopausal transition.

 Learn more about the importance of clitoris science and our mission here.